money-on-chain/RDOC-Contract/hardhat/README.md

-# RDOC with Hardhat
+# ROC with Hardhat

 This project is a solution to implement new features (like USDRIF and V2 migrations) using Hardhat and latests solc and openzeppelin versions.
-To make the Legacy contracts's upgrades we are still using the current Truffle framework However, to test the migrations implementation we need to compile and deploy here the Legacy contracts using hardhat.
+To make the Legacy contracts's upgrades we are still using the current Truffle framework.
+However, to test the migrations implementation we need to compile and deploy here the Legacy contracts using hardhat.

 ## Getting Started